Naruto RPG

 Village Economy

-When a Kage wishes to deposit or withdraw ryo from their village, they must request the amount and the proper calculations for the new value on the village update page.
-Additionally, they’re tasked with upkeeping the village update page and reflecting any form of secondary income or otherwise described to receive its benefits such as taxes.
+The village Kage has the authority to manage the village's funds.
+If they wish to deposit or withdraw Ryo from the village's treasury, they must request the amount and provide proper calculations for the new value on the village update page.
+The Kage is also responsible for keeping the village update page up-to-date, reflecting any secondary income or taxes to ensure transparency and accuracy in the village's financial records.

 Village Upgrades